-We can see them from afar, these large concrete platforms dating from the last World War.
+We can see them from afar, large concrete platforms dating from the last World War.
 They were built in July 1940 by the occupier and were part of a vast defensive system designed to prevent Allied ships from entering the port of Brest.
-Here, in Kéromnès, in a huge bunker, it is the battery's fire command post Graf Spee1 which extended from Kéringar to the coast.
+Here, in Kéromnès, in a huge bunker, is the battery's fire command post Graf Spee1 which extended from Kéringar to the coast.
 The most formidable German battery in all of western Brittany, occupying 22 hectares, and of which Kéromnès was the centre.
-The remains of this post, which are still in good condition, have recently been transformed into a museum.
-And not just any one : a museographic success in an exceptional concrete labyrinth !
+The remains of this post are still in good condition and have been transformed into a museum.
+And not just any museum : a museographic success in an exceptional concrete labyrinth !

-Access : The "Mémoires 39-45" museum is located on the D 85 road between Le Conquet and Plougonvelin, 500 m after Pointe St-Mathieu, in the direction of Plougonvelin.
-A large parking lot allows all types of vehicles to park.
+Access : The "Mémoires 39-45" museum is located on the D 85 road between Le Conquet and Plougonvelin, 500 m after La Pointe St-Mathieu, in the direction of Plougonvelin.
+It is easily identified by its row of flags and its two World War II naval anti-aircraft guns pointing skyward at the roadside.
+Ample parking for all types of vehicles.

 Open daily from April 1st to November 11th from 10 am to 6.30 pm, and from 10 am to 6 pm during the Christmas and winter holidays except on public holidays.

 The Kéromnès firing command post in September 1944

 Part of the model exhibited in the museum